SickMyDuckInc/SickMyDuckInc.github.io/README.md

 ### Alberto Blanco

 - VideoGame Developer especialized on coding.
 Experienced on different programming languages such as C#, Java or C++.
+- Experience with videogame engines such us Unity and Unreal Engine.
 - Also experienced in web developement using PHP, HTML5, CSS3, Javascript and a little bit of WebGL.
-- Some experience using CMS like Wordpress or Joomla.s
+- Some experience using CMS like Wordpress or Joomla.
+- Some experience in design using Phothoshop.

+Contact: alber09055@gmail.com

 ### Eva M. Pérez
 Estudiante del 4º curso de videojuegos, futura diseñadora de videojuegos, aficionada a la escritura y al cine, procrastinadora profesional y mucho más